HCaldwell95/watery-wordplay-wreck/README.md

 After the first attempt, the letters and words that have already been used are displayed, offering assistance to the user.

-The user then continues to guess one letter at a time or opt to propose the entire word until either the correct word is guessed, leading to the game's conclusion, or the user exhausts all lives.
+The user then continues to guess one letter at a time or opts to propose the entire word until either the correct word is guessed, leading to the game's conclusion, or the user exhausts all lives.

 <img src="./docs/attempted-letters-and-words.png" width="700">